11 Most Expensive Diseases to Treat: Here's How to Save

 - Also, check with the manufacturer of your medicines, who may offer a copay card or patient assistance to help.

 Mental & Behavioral Health Disorders

-Costs exceed $50 billion just for these top 4 cancers.
-Based on the continued aging and growth of the U.S. population, costs of new immunotherapy agents, and new diagnostic tools, these costs are predicted to increase.
-It’s not all bad news though - the cancer death rate has significantly decreased over the last decade.
+It’s not all bad news though -- the cancer death rate has significantly decreased over the last decade.
 Factors driving this drop include less tobacco use, sun protection, eating well, regular exercise, earlier detection and better treatments.

 Falls, Injuries, and Broken Bones

 Falls are costly and serious events.
 In fact, 1 out of every 5 falls causes a serious injury such as a broken bone or a head injury, according to the CDC.
-Each year, trauma accounts for 37 million emergency department visits and 2.6 million hospital admissions so it's no surprise that annual costs due to injuries from falls comes in $76 billion.
+Annual costs due to injuries from falls comes in at over $50 billion annually.

 Heart Disease: The #1 Killer

 Heart disease is the number one cause of death in the United States, killing over 600,000 people a year, according to the CDC.

 - As reported by the American Heart Association (AHA), costs of cardiovascular disease total more than $318 billion.
 By 2035, these costs are expected to reach $749 billion.